 Environmental laws and regulations presently require us to incur material capital expenditures and operating costs.
-We expect to incur material costs, both in capital expenditures and ongoing operating and maintenance costs, to comply with MATS (up to \$511 million in capital expenditures through 2016, excluding demolition costs which are not expected to be material, as discussed in "MATS" above) and NPDES, and, to a lesser extent to which we cannot predict, other expected environmental regulations related to: coal combustion byproducts; cooling water intake; Polychlorinated Biphenyl-containing equipment; National Ambient Air Quality Standards; and wastewater effluent rules.
-In addition, the combination of existing and expected environmental regulations make it likely that we will temporarily or permanently retire or repower several of our existing, primarily coal-fired, smaller and older generating units within the next several years (the total estimated cost of these projects is \$667 million, as discussed in "Replacement Generation" above).
+We expect to incur material costs, both in capital expenditures and ongoing operating and maintenance costs, to comply with MATS (up to \$511 million in capital expenditures through 2016, excluding demolition costs which are not expected to be material, as discussed in "MATS" above) and NPDES, and, to a lesser extent to which we cannot predict, other expected environmental regulations related to: coal combustion byproducts; cooling water intake; Polychlorinated Biphenyl-containing equipment; National Ambient Air Quality Standards; EPA's proposed and forthcoming regulations related to GHG emissions from power plants; and ELGs.
+In addition, the combination of existing and expected environmental regulations and other economic factors make it likely that we will temporarily or permanently retire or repower several of our existing, primarily coal-fired, smaller and older generating units within the next several years (the total estimated cost of these projects is \$667 million, as discussed in "Unit Retirements and Replacement Generation" below).
 We would expect to seek recovery of both capital and operating costs related to all such compliance, although there can be no assurances that we would be successful in that regard.